daniel-araujo/darr/README.md

 }
 ```

-This shows you how you can iterate over the elements.
+This shows you how you can iterate over the elements of the array with either a
+C style indexing `for` loop or using C++ like iterators with pointers.

 ```C
 #include <stdio.h>